minprog/exercises/study/algorithms/index.md

 Get more comfortable with sorting algorithms.
 Each algorithm below intends to sort an array of integers into ascending order.
 Generally speaking, smaller elements in the array are moved to the "left" and larger elements are moved to the "right", until they are in order.

-> Note that you should print out this page to do the exercises on paper.
+> Do the exercises on paper!

 ## Swapping